zappala/cs260-examples/vue-todo/README.md

 This is a simple todo list application built using [Vue](https://vuejs.org/).

-To follow along with how this is built, clone this repository, then remove all the code in `index.html` and `script.js`.
+To learn how this is built, clone this repository, then remove all the code in `index.html` and `script.js`.

 ## A static list